free-holmes/CS207_Final_Project/docs/documentation.md

 It is evident from the trace table that the final value of the function is 0, while the partial derivatives with respective to $x$ and $y$ are -1 and -2, respectively.

-It is important to note that, the forward mode of automatic differentiation is more efficient when the number of outputs far exceeds the number of inputs.
+One should note that the forward mode of automatic differentiation is more efficient when the number of outputs far exceeds the number of inputs.

 ## How to Use `autodiffpy`